dhrutibhudia97/Project-1-dhruti-bhudia/README.md

 ![stress_section](https://user-images.githubusercontent.com/107180641/187196275-cc1872c8-9c80-439c-a684-cf0f03b6840d.png)

 - __Picture Panel__
-A few pictures are at the bottom of the home page to allow viewers a taste of what the website has to offer from guidance to eating healthy, being in nature, good sleep quality to being active.
+A few pictures are at the bottom of the home page to allow viewers a taste of what the website has to offer from eating healthier, being in nature, good sleep quality, and being active.

 ![picture_panel](https://user-images.githubusercontent.com/107180641/187196515-a39cb3a2-cfc3-4fec-ac7f-181860aa7b01.png)

 - __Footer__
-The footer at the bottom of the page contains icons for social media platforms Facebook, Instagram and Twitter and links to these pages so they can share what works for them using "#healthathome".
+The footer at the bottom of the page contains icons for social media platforms Facebook, Instagram, and Twitter and links to these pages so they can share what works for them using "#healthathome".

 - __Landing Image on mind page__
 With zoom-in animation to make the first thing the viewers see when landing on the mind page eye-catching.
-On the mind page, the picture of a woman walking in nature allows readers to make an connection with this section and the importance of nature for our well-being.
-Contains a cover text box which reiterates to users how easy it is to make changes.
+On the mind page, the picture of a woman walking in nature allows readers to make a connection with this section and the importance of nature for our well-being.
+Contains a cover text box that reiterates to users how easy it is to make changes.

 ![landing_page_image_on_mind_page](https://user-images.githubusercontent.com/107180641/187197931-fc88a146-7219-4166-b44f-fba2f58a14bb.png)